 Mapo Tofu (麻婆豆腐) is my first love in Chinese food.
 When I first heard of it a long time ago, I thought it was originated from Korea.
 Because the name “Mapo” sounded same as the name of the area in Seoul called Mapo-gu.
 LOL!!!
-I was just an innocent girl who didn’t know much about the global food at that time.
+I was just an innocent young girl who didn’t know much about Chinese food at the time.

-Well, to clarify it…, Mapo tofu is not from Seoul.
-As far as I know it is from Sichuan province of China.
-I think there are several versions of how this delicious tofu recipe has originated.
-But one thing that says the same is the person who made it first.
+Well, to clarify it, mapo tofu is not from Seoul.
+It is from the Sichuan province of China.
+I think there are several legends of how this delicious mapo tofu recipe is originated.
+But one thing that most agree is the person who created it first.

 People called her Jin Ma Po (陣麻婆); an old lady (Po) named Jin (as a last name) with pockmark (Ma) on her face.
 The legend told us that she was poor but a very kind cook.
 She owned an oil shop.
 When she became a widow, village people helped her out by bringing meats and tofu to her.
 She made delicious tofu dish by using the gift she got with her oil.
 She wanted to show her gratitude so she started to serve her tofu dish to the people.
 People who tasted it, loved it.
 The lady decided to open a restaurant with her tofu recipe and people called it Mapo Tofu ever since to remember her.

-I have my beautiful tofu with me and I am so excited to make my way of Mapo tofu.
+I have my beautiful block of tofu with me and I am so excited to make my way of mapo tofu.
 In fact, I get excited whenever I make any Chinese food.

-Season the pork with sou sauce, rice wine, garlic, and ginger in small bowl; set aside.
+Season ground pork Mix the pork with soy sauce, rice wine, garlic, and ginger in small bowl; set aside.

-Pre-boil the tofu.
+Boil the tofu before adding to the recipe.
 Why?
 It will help to firm up on the surface a bit so that they don’t break easily.
-You can skip this if you don’t care.
+You can skip this if you wish.

 Make mapo tofu sauce.
-Mix doubanjiang paste with oyster sauce, garlic, and etc.
+Mix doubanjiang paste with oyster sauce, garlic, and ginger.

-Heat oil with dried chilies and peppercorn in vegetable oil.
+Make chili oil.
+Heat dried chilies and peppercorn in vegetable oil.
 Want to add more heat?
 You can also use a storebought chili oil or sprinkle some Korean chili flakes.
-That will make this dish super-extra spicy~!
+That will make this dish extra spicy!

-and the pork!
-Stir-fry until pork is no longer in pink.
+Stir-fry pork.
+Add pork and stir-fry until pork is no longer in pink.

 Add the tofu and chicken stock.
 Stir-fry tofu cubes in the sauce for 1 minute.
 Pour some chicken stock.
 Bring to boil and cook in med-low heat for 3 minutes.

+Thicken the sauce.
 Mix cornstarch with some water and pour in the skillet.
 This will thicken the sauce nicely.
 You can drizzle a little bit of sesame oil at the end but that is optional.
 (I prefer not to)

 Wow~!
 I have to tell you that the dried chilies are spicier than fresh chilies.
-This doesn’t look like so evilly red, but there is a plenty of heat in one bite.
+This doesn’t look like so evilly red, but there is a plenty of heat in the dish.

-The doubanjiang paste flavors the dish very nicely.
-No wonder Mapo tofu, along with other Sichuan style dishes, is so popular in Korea.
+The doubanjiang paste flavors the tofu very nicely.
+No wonder mapo tofu, along with other Sichuan style dishes, is so popular in Korea.

 - 1/2 lb minced pork

-- 1 package tofu (not silken), sliced into cubes
+- 1 lb soft tofu (not silken), sliced into cubes

-- 3 tablespoon grapeseed oil or peanut oil
+- 3 tablespoon vegetable oil or peanut oil

 - 2 teaspoon Sichuan peppercorn or black peppercorn, crushed